After Tooth Extraction

 Unnecessary pain, swelling, and complications of infection can be minimized if these instructions are followed carefully:

-Swelling: Apply ice packs and baggies filled with ice to the area immediately.
-The ice packs should be left on for 30-45 minutes every hour–for example: 20 minutes on and 5-10 minutes off.
-After 36 hours, ice has no beneficial effect.
-Additionally, after 36 hours, moist heat to the side of the face may help reduce the swelling.
+Swelling: Apply ice packs or baggies filled with ice to the area immediately.
+The ice packs should be left on for 15 minutes and then off for 15 minutes, rotating for the first 24 hours.
+Warm moist heat after 24 hours to the side of face may help reduce swelling.

 Hygiene: Keep the mouth clean.
 You can brush your teeth at night, but spit gently.
 No rinsing of any kind on the day of surgery.
-Warm water, mixed with a little salt can be used to gently rinse the day after surgery.
+Warm water, mixed with a little salt, can be used to gently rinse the day after surgery.
 If prescribed a mouth rinse, start using the day after surgery and follow directions on bottle.

 Activities: Restrict your activities for the first 24 hours after surgery.
 Rest quietly with head elevated.
-Resume normal activity when the surgical areas are comfortable, swelling is resolved, and a normal diet is possible.
+Resume normal activity when the surgical sites are comfortable.

 - Do not smoke or drink alcohol for at least 3 days following the surgery.
 Clot disruption, unnecessary pain, and a higher chance of infection will be minimized.